How to Divide Dahlia Tubers to Get More Plants

 Why Should You Divide Dahlias?

-For me, there are two reasons why I divide dahlias.
+There are two reasons why I divide dahlias.

 Each individual tuber has the potential to grow into a new plant of the same variety.
 So if I want to have multiple plants of my favorite dahlia variety, dividing a clump into multiple tubers helps me increase the number of plants I have for free.
-Some dahlias grow tons of tubers, and others grow less.
-Typically the dahlias that aren’t as good of tuber producers are the ones that cost the most!

-Second, I want to break down my dahlia tuber clumps so that they take up less room to store for winter.
-I don’t really want to have endless boxes of dahlias, and a large clump is oddly shaped and kind of a pain to store.
+I don’t really room to store a lot of dahlias, and a large clump is oddly shaped and kind of a pain to store.
 Individual tubers take up less room and you can pack more into a box than a clump of tubers.

 A Bit of Dahlia Terminology